Basis-Theory/terraform-provider-basistheory/CONTRIBUTING.md

 brew install go terraform
 ```

 ## Running tests

-First, copy the `.env.example` file to `.env.local` and enter a valid management API key into this file.
+Copy the `.env.example` file to `.env.local` and enter a valid Basis Theory
+management API key into this file.

 To run tests using this configuration, run: